 The Cubs won six more games under Franks in 1977 than they had in 1976, getting to .500 but still finishing 20 games behind the Phillies.
 The ’78 Cubs managed only 79 wins and when the ’79 Cubs, falling out of contention after the All-Star break, were shut out by the Pirates on September 23, Fan Appreciation Day, Franks resigned.
 Quitting during the season rarely goes well, but Franks’ resignation was particularly ignominious.
 He apparently told a reporter he was fed up, said some of his players were crazy, and showed the reporter a check he had written for $24,000 to join a Salt Lake City Country Club for 1980.
 “You don’t think for a moment that I would shell out $24,000 and then come back here and manage.
 Next year, I’ll be at the country club every day, that’s where I’ll be.”
 After it was reported, Franks tried to take it all back, then he resigned the same day.
 It was an unfortunate way to end his baseball career.
 Franks said age didn’t matter, but the age difference did.
 He was brought up in baseball in a different era and could not relate to the players of the nascent free-agent era.
 Many of them could not relate to him either.
 Overall, Franks managed 1,128 games, winning 84 more than he lost.

-Amazingly, given the way Franks left, Cubs owner Philip K. Wrigley hired Franks as his interim general manager after Bob Kennedy, embarrassed by a 6-27 start, resigned in May 1981.
+Amazingly, given the way he left, the Cubs hired Franks as their interim general manager after Bob Kennedy, embarrassed by a 6-27 start, resigned in May 1981.
 Franks took the job “under certain conditions.
-I want complete control of the club, the players, and their agents,” he told the press.13 He held the job for the remainder of the lockoutshortened season and apparently wanted to shed the interim label and take the job for 1982, but it was not to be.
+I want complete control of the club, the players, and their agents,” he told the press.13 He held the job for the remainder of the lockout-shortened season and apparently wanted to shed the interim label and take the job for 1982, but it was not to be.
 The Cubs finished 38-65 and went with Dallas Green as the new GM.
 Franks was offered a job in the broadcasting booth and as head of the marketing department.
 He declined both.
 Jerome Holtzman, writing then for the Chicago Tribune, felt Franks didn’t get the credit he deserved, either as a field manager (“[n]obody ran a game better”) or as an administrator, “[Franks] has such a trigger mind that he expects others, who are slower, to react as quickly and decisively as he does.
 He should have been an owner, not an employee.”14

 Herman Franks enjoyed a long life, living another 27 years after he left the Cubs.
 He continued his successful business career and, in addition to advising Mays, he worked as a financial adviser to Willie McCovey, Ernie Banks, and others.
 While he never worked in professional baseball again, he was active in player alumni groups and was active on the speaking circuit.
 He was elected to the Utah Sports Hall of Fame in 1974 and there is a sports complex in Salt Lake City named for him.